stjude-rust-labs/rfcs/text/0001-sprocket-test.md

 This document has been largely informed by my experience as a WDL author and maintainer of the [stjudecloud/workflows](https://github.com/stjudecloud/workflows) repository.
 The CI of that repo uses `pytest-workflow`.

-TODO(Ari): populate this with more links to existing frameworks and add some basic comments on them

 ## `pytest-workflow`

 [`pytest-workflow`](https://github.com/lumc/pytest-workflow/) has been a great stop-gap tool for us.
 It is a generalized test framework not specific to WDL, which is ultimately what makes it unwieldly for our use cases.
 The WDL community should have a better solution than a generic test framework.